March 7, 2018 by Ed Kennedy

-Today our world is more mobile.
-This means more of us are on the move than ever before.
-In a way this is cool‚ no more sitting at a stiff computer desk when you can be writing an article on the couch‚ in a cafe‚ or beyond.
+Today our world’s more mobile.
+More of us are on the move than ever.
+In some ways this is great, no more sitting in a stiff computer chair when you can work on the couch‚ in a cafe‚ or beyond.

-But it does mean connectivity becomes a new challenge.
-And as the world becomes more mobile, deciding which option for staying online while on the move be a difficult decision.
-In absence of a public Wi-Fi connection, it comes down to mobile data versus pocket Wi-Fi.
+The trade-off is connectivity becomes a bigger challenge.
+As the world becomes more mobile, deciding which option is best for staying online becomes harder.
+In the absence of a public Wi-Fi connection, it comes down to mobile data versus pocket Wi-Fi.